-Think about and consider one of your most loyal clients.
-To those, you’ve received monthly payments while receiving no complaints at all.
+Consider one of your most loyal clients.
+From those, you’ve received monthly payments while receiving no complaints at all.
 Perhaps they’ve sent you a few additional potential customers who are similar to them.
 With that in mind, answer the following questions:

 - What industry are they in?

 - Do they spend money on something (for example, ads)?

 Everybody wishes they could get a deal like that again, don’t they?
 Let’s see if we can track them down using LeadFuze!.

 Hypothetical: A marketing agency selling a packaged service to improve the number of favorable reviews for local businesses.